Massimocossi94/Data-Science/README.md

 These functions have 'plotting' as a parameter, if this is set to True the function returns a visual report.

-To do the tests I used the heart beat (with a percentage of fake random missing given from 10% to 60%) and the steps of a patient with an initial correlation between the two of 0.52.
+To do the tests I used the heart beat (with a percentage of fake random missing data given from 10% to 60%) and the steps of a patient with an initial correlation between the two of 0.52.

 Final results: